 depends entirely on the size of your console panel and the length of the array.
 For example:

 The number in square brackets simply means “The element after me is Nth in the set”.
-It is there purely to make the output more readable, and does not affect actual data.
+It’s there purely to make the output more readable, and doesn’t affect actual data.

 Note that vectors are strictly one-dimensional.
-You cannot add another vector as an element inside an existing vector – their elements get merged into one:
+You can’t add another vector as an element inside an existing vector; their elements get merged into one:

 You can generate entire numeric vectors by specifying a range: